zhicwu/cassandra-jdbc-driver/README.md

 * Possibly support alternative storage (e.g. [HBase](http://hbase.apache.org/) just for fun)

 ## Get Started

-Before you start, please make sure you have JDK 8 - this is a known issue at the moment.
-However, I will fix this after extracting CQL parser from [cassandra-all](http://mvnrepository.com/artifact/org.apache.cassandra/cassandra-all/3.5).
+Before you start, please make sure you have JDK 7 or above - JDK 6 is not supported.

 #### Get the driver
 The last release of the driver is available on Maven Central.
 You can install it in your application using